 U.S. Recalls Ambassador After Nigeria Executes Nine Activists

-Ambassador Madeleine Albright also will seek unspecified measures in the United Nations to punish the Nigerian government, the White House said.
+Ambassador Madeleine Albright also will seeking unspecified measures in the United Nations to punish the Nigerian government, the White House said.
 A Clinton administration official, speaking on condition of anonymity, said the U.N. measures could target the African nation’s vital oil industry.

 A formal protest was being delivered to Nigerian Ambassador Zubair Mahmud Kazaure.
+The State Department characterized the executions

 The regime hanged Saro-Wiwa, 54, a one-time Nobel Peace Prize candidate, in defiance of international pleas for clemency.
-The environmental and human rights activist had said he was framed in the murders of four men during a May 1994 political rally because of his opposition to dictator Gen. Sani Abacha and to Nigeria’s oil industry.
+The environmental and human rights activist had said he was framed in the murders of four men during a May 1994 political rally becuase of his opposition to dictator Gen. Sani Abacha and to Nigeria’s oil industry.

 The White House said Ambassador Walter C. Carrington was being recalled from Lagos ``for consultations.″